Functions

 HTTP and HTTPS

-Use HTTP and HTTPS for APIs, webhooks, and internal services.
+Use HTTP and HTTPS for APIs, webhooks, and company services.

 General guidance: